Use messaging and events

 }

-Lifecycle events (optional)
+4. Enable lifecycle events (optional)

-Enable a separate lifecycle stream (engine signals: task/workflow started, completed, suspended, faulted, …):
+You can also enable a separate lifecycle stream (engine signals: task/workflow started, completed, suspended, faulted, …):

 quarkus.flow.messaging.lifecycle-enabled=true